 The 2007 group was also among the nation’s elite, featuring a pair of first-team All-Americans in Brandon Flowers and Xavier Adibi, along with six all-conference selections.

-The 2006 unit led the nation in total defense for the second straight year.
+The 2006 squad led the nation in total defense for the second straight year.
 The unit also led the nation in passing and scoring defense.
-The 2005 squad led the country in total defense and ranked among the top three teams in three other categories.
+The 2005 group led the country in total defense and ranked among the top three teams in three other categories.
 It produced two first-team All-Americans along with four all-conference players.
 Tech’s 2004 defense ranked in the top five nationally in total defense, pass defense, scoring defense, interceptions and turnovers gained.

 After helping Tech to the national championship game in 1999, Foster was recognized as the 2000 Division I-A Defensive Coordinator of the Year by American Football Coach magazine.
 Tech’s 1999 defensive unit led Division I-A in scoring defense and ranked third in two other categories.